 The REU Program Dates for 2021 are still being decided.
-The application portal will open on November 2, 2020.
+The application portal is now open.

 Note: The 2020 REU Program was virtual due to the COVID-19 pandemic.
 A decision on whether the 2021 program will be in-person or virtual will be made at a later date once the Duke University administration determines if summer programs will be allowed on campus.